 Learn about the Hispanic Theological Initiative.

-BGLASS provides support, advocacy, education, and fellowship to members of the PTS community, especially those who identify themselves as gay, lesbian, bisexual, transgendered, queer/questioning, or intersex (LGBTQQI).
-BGLASS believes that LGBTQQI persons should be fully included in the church as they affirm their sexuality and discern God’s call.
+GSAS (Gender and Sexuality Association for Seminarians) provides support, advocacy, education, and fellowship to members of the Seminary community, especially those who identify themselves as gay, lesbian, bisexual, transgender, queer/questioning, or intersex (LGBTQQI).
+GSAS believes that LGBTQQI persons should be fully included in the church as they affirm their sexuality and discern God’s call.